hamzanazir27/Mapty-OOP-based-javascript-Project/readme.md

 - Enhance the UI/UX for better user experience.
 - Integrate additional workout types (e.g., walking, swimming).
 - Provide visual analytics on workout performance over time.

+## Live Demo

+You can view the live demo of the project at the following link: [Mapty OOP Based JavaScript Project](https://mapty-oop-based-javascript-project.vercel.app/)